bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               associated with this access token, as defined in [requesting resource access](#response-token-single).
 If included, this MUST reflect the rights associated with the issued access token.
-These rights MAY vary from what was requested by the client.
+These rights MAY vary from what was requested by the RC.

 expires_in
 : OPTIONAL.
 The number of seconds in
               which the access will expire.
-The client MUST NOT use the access token past this time.
+The RC MUST NOT use the access token past this time.
 The access token MAY be revoked at any point prior to its expiration.